 And remember, if you’re ever down the Jersey shore run, don’t walk, to Britton’s and indulge in a legendary apple fritter.

-Watch this video to see how to make delicious Rhubarb Fritters:
+Watch the recipe video to see how to make delicious Rhubarb Fritters.

 You might also like: